main-branch/process_executer/README.md

 [![Slack](https://img.shields.io/badge/slack-main--branch/process__executer-yellow.svg?logo=slack)](https://main-branch.slack.com/archives/C07NG2BPG8Y)

-ProcessExecuter provides an enhanced API for executing commands in subprocesses, extending Ruby's built-in `Process.spawn` functionality with additional features like capturing output, handling timeouts, streaming output to multiple destinations, and providing detailed result information.
+ProcessExecuter provides an enhanced API for executing commands in subprocesses, extending Ruby's built-in `Process.spawn` functionality.

+It has additional features like capturing output, handling timeouts, streaming output to multiple destinations, and providing detailed result information.

+This README documents the HEAD version of process_executer which may contain unrelease information.
+To see the README for the version you are using, consult RubyGems.org.
+Go to the [process_executer page in RubyGems.org](https://rubygems.org/gems/process_executer), select your version, and then click the "Documentation" link.

 ## Requirements